ibm-cloud-docs/AnalyticsEngine/troubleshooting.md

 1) Work with the manager of your {{site.data.keyword.Bluemix_notm}} organization or space and get yourself developer privilege to the space containing the service instance you are attempting to access.

 2) Ensure that cookies are enabled in your browser.

+### No cluster is associated with my {{site.data.keyword.iae_full_notm}} service instance although I've waited for more than 30 minutes

+No cluster was associated with your newly-created service instance although the service status shows that it was provisioned because the provisioning request didn't complete successfully.

+You should delete your service instance and create a new one by using the {{site.data.keyword.Bluemix_notm}} Catalog.

 ## Command line interface